This post has been updated with new links and fresh content. 🙂

 - Don’t be the same on all of your remarketing audiences — your bids and bid modifiers should relate in some way to how much purchase intent the audience has.

-Don’t forget to let me know in the comments if you tried one of these strategies or if you have one that I didn’t mention.
+Please let me know in the comments if you tried one of these strategies or if you have one that I didn’t mention.

 And, if you’re still wondering, yes, this blog was inspired by arguably one of the best shoppers of all time: Kanye West.